feltus/biohackathon-finding-dna-eqtls-underlying-a-disease/README.md

 A hackathon is an event, usually hosted by a tech company or organization, where programmers get together for a short period of time to collaborate on a project.
 The participants work [in teams] rapidly and often work without sleep to achieve their task, as the events generally only last 24 hours or take place over a weekend.
 Source: https://www.rasmussen.edu/degrees/technology/blog/what-is-a-hackathon/

-In this event, you will begin to unravel he genetic basis of a human disease.
+In this event, you will begin to unravel the genetic basis of a human disease.

 # When is the event?